Ktoxcon/twitter-command/README.md

 # twitter-command
-This project consists of a small lib for validation and some functionalities related to the Twitter API simulator managed by postman
+This project consists of a small lib for validation and some functionalities related to the Twitter API simulator managed by postman.